DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 ## Plugin Extensions & Definitions
 In order to use this plugin, you'll have to extend your models to provide necessary contextual information for the protobuf generator.

-Protobuf messages will only be generated for `data:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:`.
+Protobuf messages will only be generated for `schema:` definitions that are referenced in `model:behavior:` fields: `input:` and `output:`.

-If you nest a `data:` field in another `data:` definition, then you do not need to set the `protobuf_type` attribute for the field since it will be ignored and a protobuf message will be generated for the nested data type and included into the generated protobuf messages.
+If you nest a `schema:` field in another `schema:` definition, then you do not need to set the `protobuf_type` attribute for the field since it will be ignored and a protobuf message will be generated for the nested data type and included into the generated protobuf messages.

 ### Enum - ProtobufFieldRepeat
 A new enum has been added, `ProtobufFieldRepeat`, which provides a set of enum values that represent whether a field can have multiple (repeated) entries.